James Gerlach

 A selection of patents exploring adaptive UX, intelligent content delivery, and anticipatory design systems.

-A dynamic system for generating personalized magazine-style covers that spotlight the most relevant content in real time.
-Think adaptive content previews...like editorial AI for your digital reading stack.
+A system for generating personalized, adaptive magazine-style covers that spotlight the most relevant content in real time.

 A method for packaging and distributing editorial content in rich, visual formats across multiple platforms (different devices, content types, styles).

 A system for organizing and displaying polymorphic notes, which are modular entries that can include structured content like dates, locations, people, and tasks.
-Notes are sorted by situational relevance and surfaced dynamically in the interface at high-utility moments.
+Notes are sorted by situational relevance and surfaced dynamically in the interface at moments of peak utility.

 A system that lets users explore relationships between notes.
 When a user selects a polymorphic note, the system identifies and displays related notes, based on shared people, places, tags, or timeline connections, to reveal deeper context and meaning across the note graph.